-7 eXchange: Bilateral Exchange of electronic Permits between Management Authorities
+7 eXchange: Exchange of electronic permits between Management Authorities

-Some Parties are preparing studies and pilot projects for electronic CITES permit information exchange (EPIX) between designated Management Authorities from different countries.
-As these projects are work in progress and different approaches are discussed the focus of this chapter is limited to providing an introduction into EPIX.
+Some Parties are preparing studies and pilot projects for electronic CITES permit information exchange (EPIX) between Management Authorities.
+As these projects are work in progress and different approaches are discussed the focus of this chapter is limited to provide an introduction into EPIX.

-Parties interested in EPIX are advised to participate in the CITES Working Group on electronic systems and information technologies and to contact the CITES Secretariat for an update on the latest state of development.
+Parties interested EPIX are advised to participate in the CITES Working Group on electronic Systems and Information technologies and to contact the CITES Secretariat for update on the latest state of development.